mxdh/Forum-Master-Discuz-/README.md

 After enabling the forced display of replies, you can use Ctrl + Enter or Alt + S to quickly reply

-This project is based on hostname https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz, and complies with GPL-3.0
+**This project is based on hostname‘ [Forum Master・Discuz!](https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz), and complies with GPL-3.0**